GitHubWhite22/lee-white-capstone/README.md

 ### APIs

-- No external API's will be used for this sprint, but might be added later so that site visitors can access libraries of knit stitches and/or videos of stitches or techniques.
+- No external API's will be used for this project, but will likely be added later so that site visitors can access libraries of knit stitches and/or videos of stitches or techniques.

 ### Sitemap

-#### All Site Pages
+#### Header

-![screenshot of Raven Stone Knits header](./public/assets/images/images/header.png) -a HEADER with the website logo for Raven Stone Knits, (which also functions as a clickable navigation link to allow the visitor to return from the landing page from any other page in the site);
+![screenshot of Raven Stone Knits header](./public/assets/images/images/header.png) -a HEADER with the website logo for Raven Stone Knits, (which also functions as a clickable navigation link to allow the visitor to return to the Landing Page from any other page in the site);
 -clicking the hamburger on the right-hand-side of the header will allow the visitor to view a brief intro to describe the products available, and social media links.

+#### Footer

 ![screenshot of Raven Stone Knits footer](./public/assets/images/images/footer.png) -a FOOTER with clickable links to allow the visitor to return to the Landing Page or the Cart Page.